By Jesse Acorn

 - Lowrey Micro Genie V-100 — Service Manual — Portable IC-based keyboard, introduced 1984.

 For some of these documents, I have higher-quality scans available upon request.
-However, even without the higher-quality versions, you will find that all scans are absolutely clear and readable.
+However, even without the higher-quality versions, you will find that all scans are quite clear and readable.
 Some processing could improve the contrast, and OCR processing could give easily searchable and copiable text.
-As well, for those documents that I did not make into a PDF (due to large variations in page size), a PDF could be made; I will probably figure this out at some point.
+As well, for those documents that I did not make into a PDF (due to variations in page size), a PDF could be made; I will probably figure this out at some point.